BRAHMAPUTRA RIVER CRUISES

-Between October and April, we offer a series of 4- to 10-night cruises, named after the Assam Despatch service, the daily mail and passenger service that once plied from Kolkata up the Brahmaputra to Dibrugarh.
-Cruises can be combined to create itineraries up to 14 nights.
+Rated as one of the world's top 10 most adventurous cruises by CNN, our Brahmaputra cruises offer these once-in-a-lifetime encounters and experiences between October and April.
+Named after the Assam Despatch service, the daily mail and passenger service that once plied from Kolkata up the Brahmaputra to Dibrugarh, we offer a series of 4- to 10-night cruises which can also be combined to create itineraries up to 14 nights.

 Private exploration of the Brahmaputra river

-For those interested in private exploration of the Brahmaputra river, we offer to you M.V.
-Rudra Singha as featured on Channel 4 UK's Great Canal Journeys.
+For those interested in private exploration of the Brahmaputra, we offer you M.V.
+Rudra Singha, as featured on Channel 4 UK's Great Canal Journeys.

 The houseboat is owned by lahé life and brought to you by Assam Bengal Navigation.